RealDevJG/FullBright/README.md

   - Changed the name of the keybinding in the controls menu
   - Changed the highest brightness level to be slightly higher than in the previous version to avoid blocklight level 0 still appearing to be very very slightly dark

+## Changelog Version 2.1.1:
+  - Fixed the bug where the nextLevel to transition to isn't properly defined on game launch

 ## To-Do
   - Add LightFix
   - Add support with all texture packs
   - Shader support
   - Auto-adjust FullBright (maybe)
   - Add a slider instead of 3 options to choose the transition speed custom
-  - Fix the bug where the transition speed isn't correctly defined on game launch